 Lamorinda Sunrise Rotary

-Actually, every Rotary club is unique, but all share the same purpose: to bring innovative, sustainable change to improve communities worldwide.
+Actually, every Rotary club is unique, but we all share the same purpose: to bring innovative, sustainable change to improve communities worldwide.
 Our 60 members work together to produce results that we are proud of for people we believe in.
-Our locus is on Lamorinda and surrounding communities where needs are greatest.
-And like most Rotary clubs, we do some projects outside the U.S.
+While our locality is Lamorinda, we also serve surrounding communities in which needs are greatest.

 We are not your father’s Kiwanis club.
 First, we are family-friendly.
 Children of all ages and other family members routinely participate in our activities.
 Second, we favor hands-on service projects over monetary contributions.
 Third, you are unlikely to find us barbecuing burgers at a local festival.
 You are more likely to find us using our creativity and ingenuity to solve problems.
 For instance, we have:

 • Designed and built craftsman-quality canoes and a teardrop trailer to raise funds for our service projects

 • Developed the infrastructure of a working farm serving at-risk youth